pbrisbin/pbrisbin.com/posts/2010-10-10-site_migration.md

 ## Yesod

-Then I found [Yesod][yesod-docs], a web framework based on haskell.
-As anyone who's ever been to this site knows, I love haskell.
+Then I found [Yesod][yesod-docs], a web framework in Haskell.
+As anyone who's ever been to this site knows, I love Haskell.
 It's just a cool language.
 So if I were going to move to some sort of framework, this would be it.

 So, using the [Yesod Docs][yesod-docs], the [haddock documentation][haddocks], and even the [actual source][docs-source] for the Yesod Docs, I was able to hobble my site over to the framework.
 It wasn't easy, but there's a lot of benefit there.

-My breadcrumbs went from 100 lines of php to about 14 lines of haskell.
+My breadcrumbs went from 100 lines of php to about 14 lines of Haskell.
 And those 14 lines are simply defining what Routes are children of what other Routes.